Expert Advice On Improving Your Home

 Check Licensing

-Hiring a licensed solar installer is critical.
+Make sure you hire a licensed solar installer.
 This helps ensure that the work is done properly using current best installation practices.
-There are five distinct classifications of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
-For a contractor to earn a license, a contractor must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.
+There are five distinct levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
+To earn a license, an installer must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

 Read Customer Reviews